risvicky/tutorial_14_oct_25.github.io/_posts/2025-10-06-introduction.md

 Microcanonical Ensemble (NVE) describes a system where the number of particles, volume, and energy are constant, representing an isolated system without the exchange of particles or energy with its surroundings.

 Canonical Ensemble (NVT) applies to a system maintaining constant numbers of particles, volume, and temperature.
 It acts as a closed system in thermal equilibrium with a heat bath at a constant temperature *T*, allowing for energy exchange.

-Isothermal-Isobaric Ensemble (NPT) defines a system with a constant number of particles, pressure, and temperature.
+Isothermal-Isobaric Ensemble (NPT) defines a system with a constant number of particles, pressure and temperature.
 It depicts the system in contact with a heat bath at constant temperature *T* and pressure *P*, capable of exchanging energy and volume with the system.
 At thermal equilibrium, the total energy *E* and volume *V* fluctuate, whereas the number of particles *N* remains constant.

 #### Radial Distribution Function (RDF)